oracle/oci-python-sdk/examples/showoci/README.md

 1. Cloud Shell or Virtual Machine or Home PC
 2. Connectivity to the Internet to access OCI Rest APIs
-3. Python3 (3.9+ Recommedned)
+3. Python3, tested on 3.9
-4. OCI SDK Python Packages - oci oracledb
+4. OCI SDK Python Packages - oci

 ### Modules Included: